Baby chinchillas are adorable!

 For a short summary of the female birthing process, you can refer to my guide here.

-7 Days- One week prior to the mother chinchilla giving birth to her kits is when you will need to separate the mother and father chinchilla from one another.
+One week prior to the mother chinchilla giving birth to her kits, you need to separate the mother and father chinchilla from one another.

-Ideally, this is best performed by having a separate cage that you can keep near the other cage if you prefer.
+Ideally, this is best performed by having a separate cage that you can keep near the other cage, if you prefer.
 They simply should not be in the same cage at this stage of the gestation period or they will mate again.

-7 Days– While you remove the father from the mother chinchilla, it is now time to shrink your cage for the mother chinchilla or switch cages altogether.
+When you separate the father from the mother, you should also shrink your cage for the mother, or switch cages altogether.

-This can be done by using a cage such as the Critter Nation 2 Dual Level Cage, which is the one I use.
-You can simply remove the top section of the cage and enclose one of the ramps.
+This is easy with some cages, like the Critter Nation 2 Dual Level Cage, which is the one I use.
+You can simply remove the top section of the cage.

-Or, use any other 1 level cage with minimal bar spacing a solid floor.
+Or you can use any other 1 level cage with minimal bar spacing and a solid floor.

-I would recommend using fleece liners on the bottom of the 1 level cage to provide the most comfort for the mother chinchilla and make the cage cleaning process that much easier on yourself during the process.
+I would recommend using fleece liners on the bottom of the 1 level cage to provide the most comfort for the mother chinchilla and make the cage cleaning process that much easier on yourself.

-Any kits that get orphaned in the process or don’t seem to be handling the after-birth process well will need to be cared for by you using manually feeding techniques, which we will discuss a bit further into this post.
+Any kits that get orphaned and do not get any milk, or that don’t seem to be handling the after-birth process well, will need to be fed manually.
+We’ll discuss how to do that further below.

 The weaning phase starts at week 4.
 The exact timeframe may vary from kit litter to kit litter.
-Still, overall, you can expect the baby chinchillas to begin not relying on the mother’s milk during this time frame.
+But overall, you can expect the baby chinchillas to stop relying on the mother’s milk around the 4 week mark.

-Still, during this time, it is imperative to continue monitoring and ensure the chinchillas are looking and remaining in peak health.
+During this time, it is imperative to actively monitor the babies and ensure they remain in good health.